sea-cpu/AWS-SAA-C02-Course/06-S3/notes.md

 Picking a storage class can be done while uploading a specific object.
 The default is S3 standard.
-Once an object is uploaded to a specific class, it can be changed as long as the conditions are met
+Once an object is uploaded to a specific class, it can be changed as long as the conditions are met.

 #### S3 Standard